-As we prepare for the end of 2020, a year that no one anticipated, we can’t help but to be thankful for all the good we were able to still do in the Capital Area.
+As we prepare for the end of 2020, a year that no one anticipated, we can’t help but be thankful for all the good we could still do in the Capital Area.
 Since the establishment of our coalition in 1992, our passion for improving the lives of local infants and families has only grown.
 We are proud to say that since the inception of Healthy Start in Florida, the infant mortality rate has dropped as much as 20%.

 However, our work does not stop here.

-For those considering to support a local cause this holiday season, we encourage you to read the stories of women and families who have found hope and support through Healthy Start and our many programs, initiatives and events.
+For those considering supporting a local cause this holiday season, we encourage you to read the stories of women and families who have found hope and support through Healthy Start and our many programs, initiatives, and events.

 We hope these stories graciously shared by some of our local families will give you inspiration and encouragement to support our cause.

 Our first story comes from Tyler Barber, a mother who lost her baby, Adalyn, this past February.
 Tyler always expected to have a high-risk pregnancy yet had a perfectly healthy one up until delivery.